vbrej/vbrej.github.io/_posts/articles/2018-08-30-bsqc-report.md

 #### Statistics
 Links to the statistics are the following: [prelims](http://www.hsquizbowl.org/db/tournaments/5089/stats/prelims/); [playoffs (with contributing morning games)](http://www.hsquizbowl.org/…/tournaments/5089/stats/playoffs/); [all games]([http://www.hsquizbowl.org/…/tournamen…/5089/stats/all_games/).

-The questions used are not publicly available, but if you would like information on how to purchase them then please email <quizbowluk@gmail.com>.
+The questions used are not publicly available, but if you would like information on how to purchase them then please email <contact@quizbowl.co.uk>.